-The federal estate tax return (Form 706) is due nine months from date of death (at the same time as the New Jersey Estate Tax return).
+The federal estate tax return (Form 706) is due nine months from date of death.
 But suppose the tax is due, but a large proportion of your estate consisted of a family business (and you failed to plan in advance for liquidity - e.g., with life insurance).
 In those circumstances, your executor might find it impossible to realize sufficient cash to pay the tax due at the nine-month due date.
 In that case, Internal Revenue Code Section 6166 may allow your executor to defer paying some of the federal estate taxes due if the interest in the family business exceeds 35% of your adjusted gross estate.
 If your estate can satisfy all of the technical requirements that must be met to qualify for deferral, the federal estate tax attributable to the family business may be deferred, with principal and interest on the deferred tax paid over a 14-year period.
-During the first four years following the due date of the return, only the interest on the deferred tax must be paid.
-Beginning five years after the return is due, the deferred tax and interest would be payable in equal annual installments over a 10-year period.
+During the first four years following the due date of the return, only the interest on the deferred tax and interest would be payable in equal annual installments over a 10-year period.